 Kojic acid has numerous benefits for the skin.
 It helps to lighten the skin as well as to diminish scars.
 It also has strong anti-bacterial properties that help to fight skin infections.
 Better still, it also helps to minimize dark spots which gives your skin a youthful look.
 When applied on darkened lips, it helps to brighten them up.
 This can help to restore your confidence a great deal.

-It is however very important that you use products which have the acid in mild concentration.
-Too much of the acid can cause immense irritation, which can aggravate to dermatitis.
+It is however very important that you use products that have the acid in mild concentration.
+Too much of the acid can cause immense irritation, which can aggravate dermatitis.
 All in all, the acid can prove to be immeasurably beneficial to your skin.
 Be sure to try it.